-The location, tonnage and quality of the mineral resources within the project area should be described in detail as indicated below and, for coal projects, where possible it should be presented on a 'seam by seam' basis and include the modifying factors and assumptions made in arriving at the estimates.
-The mineral resources should be estimated and reported in accordance with the Australasian code for reporting of mineral resources and ore reserves (the JORC Code - available at www.jorc.org/main.php) and the principles outlined in the Australian guidelines for the estimating and reporting of inventory coal, coal resources and coal reserves (available at www.jorc.org/pdf/coalguidelines.pdf) as appropriate.
+The location, tonnage and quality of the mineral resources within the project area should be described in detail as indicated below.
+The mineral resources should be estimated and reported in accordance with the Australasian code for reporting of mineral resources and ore reserves (the JORC Code - available at www.jorc.org/main.php).